inaos/inac/doc/manual.md

 To run the benchmarks simply call _ina_bench_run()_.
 The application need to be initialized as regular INAC application by calling `ina_app_init()`.
-The benchmark runner looks for command line arguments `report-path` and `name` in order to override the default report path and restrict the benchmarks execution by a name filter.
-If those arguments are omitted all benchmarks are executed and report are generated in the current working directory.

-Therefore a minimal benchmark executable should looks like this.
+Therefore a minimal benchmark executable must like looks like this.

+    #include <libinac/lib.h>

+    int main(int argc,  char** argv)
+    {
+        if (INA_FAILED(ina_app_init(argc, argv, NULL))) {
+            return EXIT_FAILURE;
+        }
+        return ina_bench_run();
+    }

+This will run all benchmarks with the defined repetitions and iterations.
+The reports will be generated in the current working directory.

+The benchmark runner looks for command line arguments

+ - `r` specify the report location
+ - `n` to restrict benchmark execution by a name  filter
+ - `x-repeat` to override the number of repetitions
+ - `x-iter` to override the number of iterations
+ - `cache-size` to specify L1/L2/L3 cache size

+A more advanced benchmark runner could take in account of these command line options.

     #include <libinac/lib.h>